THEosusi/tutorial-LicenseFinder/LicenseFinder/step0/text.md

 ## LicenseFinder: What It Is and Why Use It?

-So why do we need a tool like LicenseFinder?
 If you're like me and have ever worked with a dependency management tool like Maven or npm, you know how easy it is to add dependencies to a project.
 However, if you've ever checked which dependencies rely on other dependencies, you quickly realize that adding just one can pull in many more since one dependency can depend on multiple others.